App-based Conditional Access with Intune

 In this example, the admin has applied app protection policies to the Outlook app followed by a Conditional Access rule that adds the Outlook app to an approved list of apps that can be used when accessing corporate e-mail.

-The flowchart structure below can be used for other managed apps.
+The following flowchart can be used for other managed apps.